chichi-framework/stylelint-config-chichi/README.md

-# eslint-config-chichi
+# stylelint-config-chichi
-ESLint Configuration for the ChiChi Framework
+Stylelint Configuration for the ChiChi Framework